The "I'd Ship That" Sippy

 THE BIG SIP:

-"Geometries of Belonging" by Rose Lemberg (Beneath Ceaseless Skies - October) (My Review)
+"Geometries of Belonging" by R.B.
+Lemberg (Beneath Ceaseless Skies - October) (My Review)

 This story features a deeply complex relationship between Parét and his master, his lover, his partner.
 The two men are older, and it's quite refreshing to see a mature relationship, one that has been through so much, complicated even further in this story about being broken and not broken, about being unwell and about living with it.
 About war and submission and standing for what one believes in.
 And about love, and acceptance, and change.
 It's a long story, with a great setting and a living feel to it.
 I definitely want more.
 So much more.